raspberrypilearning/naughty-and-nice/en/step_5.md

-## Storing Tweets
+## Storing tweets

 The more data you have, the more accurate your sentiment analysis will be.
-At the moment, you have `201` tweets, which is not really enough.
-However, collecting thousands of tweets in one go would take ages, and the list of tweets would be emptied each time you ran the program.
+At the moment, you have 201 tweets, which is not really enough.
+However, collecting thousands of tweets in one go would take ages, and the list of tweets would be emptied each time you run the program.
 For this reason you're going to save the tweets into a file, so that with each run of your program, your data set will grow.

-- Start by creating a new function called `store_tweets`, at the end of your file.
-The function will have two parameters - the `file` to store the data in, and the `tweets` list you have created.
+- Start by creating a new function called `store_tweets` at the bottom of your file.
+The function will have two parameters: the `file` to store the data in, and the `tweets` list you have created.

 ```python
 def store_tweets(file, tweets):